4 min read

 🌿 Health & Welfare LPA: Allows your “attorney” to decide about your health and care if you lose mental capacity.
 These decisions include medical treatment, living arrangements, and daily care.
 It’s essential for planning, especially if you want to ensure your preferences are followed even when you cannot express them yourself.
 It gives relatives a more significant say in medical treatments rather than always being overruled by doctors.

-• Relocation into a care home or sheltered accommodation.
+• Relocation into a care home, sheltered accommodation or in-home care.

 🌿 Property and Financial Affairs LPA: This allows your attorney to handle your financial and property affairs.
 Your attorney can manage your bank accounts, pay bills, sell property, and make other financial decisions on your behalf.
 It’s beneficial when you need assistance due to illness, disability, or other circumstances.
 The LPA helps unlock money in the bank, pay bills or speak with utility companies.
 The donor can restrict the rights the attorneys have under the “instructions” section of the LPA form.